Pat Mahomes: Personal life

 Mahomes is divorced.
-He has two sons with his ex-wife: Patrick II, who is a quarterback for the Kansas City Chiefs and Jackson, who is a social media influencer.
-Pat received attention for smoking cigars dedicated to the opposing teams' quarterbacks his son has defeated in AFC Championship Games.
-Mahomes has a third son, Tyler Mahomes, whose mother is Karen Kramer; Pat was never married to her.
-He also has a fourth son, Graham Walker, who plays football at Brown, and two daughters, Zoe and Avery.
+He has two sons with his ex-wife: Patrick II, who is a three-time Super Bowl champion quarterback for the Kansas City Chiefs and Jackson, who is a social media influencer.
 Patrick II goes by "Patrick" to avoid being confused with his father, who has also been referred to as Pat Mahomes Sr. by media outlets.
+Mahomes received attention for smoking cigars dedicated to the opposing teams' quarterbacks his son has defeated in AFC Championship Games.
+Mahomes has two other sons, one of whom, Graham Walker, played college football at Brown, and two daughters.
+He has three grandchildren.

 Legal issues

 Mahomes has been arrested multiple times for driving while intoxicated (DWI), most recently on February 4, 2024—the number of arrests has been reported as three or six, varying by source.
-The trial for his February 2024 DWI arrest is slated to begin in late July 2024.
-In August 2024, it was revealed in court documents that Mahomes has been criminally charged with DWI on three occasions, with his two prior charges occurring September 12, 2008, in South Dakota and on February 26, 2019, in Smith County, Texas.
+The trial for his February 2024 DWI arrest was slated to begin in late July 2024.
+In August 2024, it was revealed in court documents that Mahomes was criminally charged with DWI on three occasions, with his two prior charges occurring September 12, 2008, in South Dakota and on February 26, 2019, in Smith County, Texas.

 On July 12, 2024, court documents obtained by TMZ revealed that Mahomes had also been driving with a driver's license that was invalid due to his ongoing DWI case.
-This was discovered on June 29, 2024, when was he pulled over in Tyler, Texas, for disregarding traffic signs.
+This was discovered on June 29, 2024, when was he pulled over in Tyler, Texas for disregarding traffic signs.
 He was issued a traffic ticket for the invalid driver's license and issued a warning for disregarding the traffic signs.
 For this traffic citation, he was required to make a court appearance on July 31, 2024.
-On August 27, 2024, Mahomes pled guilty in the Smith County court in Tyler, Texas to his third DWI charge.
+On August 27, 2024, Mahomes pled guilty in the Smith County court in Tyler to his third DWI charge.
 Under the plea deal, Mahomes agreed to serve five years of probation and one year of "intense supervision," with his sentencing hearing scheduled for September 23, 2024.
 At sentencing, Judge Kerry L. Russell imposed in addition to the five years of probation an order requiring Mahomes to spend 10 days in jail, suspending his license for one year and specified that he be subject to "intense supervision" during the first year of probation.
+On February 3, 2026, Mahomes was arrested in Smith County for violating a term of his probation for his most recent driving-while-intoxicated sentence.
+According to Smith County District Attorney Jacob Putman, Mahomes allegedly drank alcohol, which violated his probation.